-How odd that just when we begin to understand our massive entanglement with the natural world, we must wonder whether it's too late to preserve the metastable, shifting equilibria that condition human memory, history, and legend.
-Now as perpetrators and spectators of the sixth great extinction, we hope to preserve rare seeds and to clone extinct animals from their frozen remains.
-Hegel said that the owl of Minerva takes flight only at twilight.
-Philosophy paints its gray on gray when the shades of night are falling.
-We come to know where we've been and how we've gotten here, only when the process is complete and yielding to a new phase.
-The great idealist Hegel turned to a bird's story as he sought a metaphor for the hinge or caesura of past and future.
-Of course, he was speaking of a human history that he imagined as taking place in a relatively permanent natural setting.
+How odd that just when we begin to understand our massive entanglement with the natural world, we must ask whether it's too late to preserve the metastable, shifting equilibria that condition human memory, history, and legend.
+As perpetrators and spectators of the sixth great extinction, we hope to preserve rare seeds and clone extinct animals from their frozen remains.
+Hegel said the owl of Minerva takes flight only at twilight.
+Philosophy paints its gray on gray as the shades of night are falling.
+We come to know where we've been and how we've gotten here, only when the process is complete, yielding to a new phase.
+The great idealist turned to a bird's story as he sought a metaphor for the hinge or caesura of past and future.
+Of course, he spoke of a human history that he imagined taking place in a relatively permanent natural setting.

 Perhaps the halcyon myth owes something to the existence of a certain seasonal micro-climate in the Mediterranean Sea.
 A micro-climate is one form of what Gilles Deleuze would call an assemblage: a fortuitous combination of factors arising from various sources, converging to produce a noticeably distinctive event or thing.
-Meteorological phenomena - hurricanes for example - would be prime instances.
+Meteorological phenomena - hurricanes for example - are prime instances.
 Perhaps something like the calm Ovid envisioned in his account of Alcyone's solstitial breeding on the water actually obtained in his time.
-We know that the earth's micro-climates are being disrupted and scrambled.
-If the halcyon days really once prevailed on the Mediterranean, the new image of the Sea as a perilous crossing for refugees - many spurred by climate change - seems more apt today.
+Now the earth's micro-climates are being disrupted and scrambled.
+If halcyon days once prevailed on the Mediterranean, the Sea's new image is that of a perilous passage for refugees - many spurred by climate change.

-Let's talk about the weather then - a topic of obsessive interest for Nietzsche, who called himself a human barometer and traveled nomadically with the seasons, seeking favorable seasonal climates.
-The climate is changing, the seas are rising, the probability of increased, more intensive storms is growing.
-The halcyon days are thought to be an unusual peaceful interlude in a more uncertain seasonal cycle.
+Let's talk about the weather then - Nietzsche's topic of obsessive interest.
+He called himself a human barometer, traveling nomadically, seeking favorable seasonal climates.
+The climate is changing, seas are rising, the probability of increased, more intensive storms is growing.
 The conditions allowing humans to spread across the Earth, cultivating the land, pursuing technology, and concentrating themselves in mega-cities are on the verge of a tipping point.
 If any survivors remain after the feared collapse, they may look back on the 12,000 years or so between the last ice age and the disaster as the Earth's fleeting halcyon days.
 Some might dream of a recurrence to be repeated when the great hour glass of existence is turned over.

-How might we begin to think this juxtaposition of the halcyon motif and the Anthropocene?
-One of these points to a mythical, cyclical pattern, the other to an irreversible stratum in a temporally linear geological accumulation.
+How might we think this juxtaposition of the halcyon motif and the Anthropocene?
+One points to a mythical, cyclical pattern, the other to an irreversible stratum in a temporally linear geological accumulation.
 One involves conceptual and scientific analysis, the other is literary and imaginative.
-We might see an analogous contrast in two ways that Nietzsche writes about the Earth, its future and futurity.
+There's an analogous contrast in two ways that Nietzsche writes about the Earth, its future and futurity.
 There is the great halcyonic landscape poem Zarathustra and its more prosaic, argumentative, negative version Beyond Good and Evil.
-Tonight I want to comment on two recent books by different authors that approach the theme in these two ways, one more theoretical, one more imaginative (fortunately each is informed by the other mode).
+I want to comment on two recent books by different authors that approach the theme in these two ways, one more theoretical, one more imaginative (fortunately each is informed by the other mode).
 On the scientific side there is Bruno Latour's Down to Earth: Politics in the New Climate Regime (2017).
-The more explicitly literary and imaginative work is Richard Powers's novel The Overstory 2018 (or Die Wurzeln des Lebens).
+The more explicitly literary and imaginative work is Richard Powers's novel The Overstory 2018 (Die Wurzeln des Lebens).
 I'll attempt to think Nietzsche's "great politics of the Earth" through these books.